library-nga/nga-alma-netx-iiif/docs/alma-configuration.md

 ## Purpose

-Alma provides the library-management and digital-inventory layer for the integration.
+Alma provides the library-management, digital title, and digital-inventory layer for the integration.
 The original images remain in NetX/eDAM.

 ## Requirement for Primo View Online

-For Primo to expose **View Online**, the Alma bibliographic resource needs appropriate electronic or digital inventory.
+For Primo to expose **View Online**, Alma bibliographic title needs appropriate electronic or digital inventory.
 For Alma NetX integration, this is accomplished through a **digital representation** of bib title associated with an Alma Collection and a Remote Digital Repository.

 ## Remote Digital Repository